hack-with-ethics/Pentathon/Readme.md

 ![Screenshot 2024-07-20 142924](https://github.com/user-attachments/assets/d1b0f34a-c012-4b15-883b-69c3942a0435)

-# port 80 Vulnerablity Analysis:
+# Port 80 Vulnerablity Analysis:
         First And Formost i Ran Nikto Tool for vulnerablity Analysis and was Getting Nothing so i Started a directory Discovery using gobuster
         ===============================================================